 Mann- Late green apple, similar to Rhode Island Greening with less acidity.

-8 un-named unique seedlings we have on trial-
+Also a few dozen un-named unique seedlings we have on in production or on trial-

 Harrison - Excellent old American cidering apple, it was recently rediscovered and we are trying to help bring it back from the edge of extinction.

 Campfield- old American cider variety

 Redfield- Bitter sharp cider apple, amazing red colored juice and cider.

 Bitter Bannana- cidering cultivar in testing, from Quebec.